MASSACHUSETTS PAY REPORTING & PAY TRANSPARENCY

 Employers are to submit:

-- The EEO-1 report, which covers private-sector employers
+- EEO-1 reports, which cover private-sector employers

-- The EEO-3 report, which covers unions
+- EEO-3 reports, which cover unions

 Reports are to be submitted annually to the state by February 1st.
 Since organizations are submitting the “wage data report” associated with EEO reporting and there is currently no wage data reporting included in EEO-1 reports, pay reporting data will not be submitted by EEO-1 filers in 2025.